Anthony Young (American football)

-Anthony Ricardo Young (born October 8, 1963) is a former professional American football safety in the National Football League.
-The 5'11" and 187 pound defensive back was a 3rd round selection (61st overall pick) by the Indianapolis Colts in the 1985 NFL Draft out of Temple University.
+Anthony Ricardo Young (born October 8, 1963) is an American former professional football player who was a safety in the National Football League (NFL).
+The 5'11" and 187 pound defensive back was a third round selection by the Indianapolis Colts in the 1985 NFL draft out of Temple University.
 He would play in 14 games for the Colts (starting 12) in 1985 recording 1 interception and 1 fumble recovery returned for a touchdown.
 In 1986, Young was the Colts selection for the Ed Block Courage Award.
 In 2005, Anthony Young was inducted in the Temple University Athletic Hall of Fame.

+Young retired after the 1986 season due to a neck injury.